 Memento mori - remember you must die, the hour will not be known.

-Crafted by borrowing the skull design from an early 18th century, late Stuart era (1603 - 1714) death's head skull mourning ring and fashioning it as a substantial sterling silver bangle bracelet.
+Crafted by borrowing the skull design from an early 18th century (1713) death's head skull mourning ring and fashioning it as a substantial sterling silver bangle bracelet.
 Even the memento mori inscription is in an 18th century font.

 General bracelet details and measurements